Developer Guide

 Methods from the Flow Chart: this methods are called successively from the radis.lbl.factory.SpectrumFactory.eq_spectrum() and radis.lbl.factory.SpectrumFactory.non_eq_spectrum() methods.

-If you encounter any problem, please report an Issue on GitHub.
+If you encounter any problem:

 Gitter Slack